Beckinradge History, Family Crest & Coats of Arms

 - Origins Available:

 Beckinradge is a name that dates back to the kingdom of Dalriada in ancient Scotland.
 It was given to someone who lived in the places named Brackenrig, in Lanarkshire and Ayrshire.
 This place name comes from the Northern Old English words, bracken and rigg (ridge).
 So, Beckinradge literally means "dweller by the bracken-covered bridge."
 Bracken is a large fern which typically grows in moorland and is found on all continents except Antarctica and in all environments except deserts.

 The surname Beckinradge was first found in Lanarkshire, and Ayrshire where they held a family seat from very ancient times.
 In 1454, two records were found of the family: the yard of John of Bracanyyggis in Glasgow; and Johannes Brakanryg was sergeant of the upper baronie of Renffrew.
 A few years later, Robart Brakenrig witnessed a letter of reversion in 1504.

-Important Dates for the Beckinradge family
+Early History of the Beckinradge family

 This web page shows only a small excerpt of our Beckinradge research.
 Another 108 words (8 lines of text) covering the years 1454, 1454, 1748 and 1816 are included under the topic Early Beckinradge History in all our PDF Extended History products and printed products wherever possible.

 Beckinradge Spelling Variations